 1. It lowers the production costs

 In international trade, some countries can produce products at a large scale while at the same time keeping their production costs low.
 This allows them to export these products to different countries.
 The countries where the cost of domestic products is higher than the imported ones are more likely to choose this option.
-Additionally, when the demand for the imported product rises, their production increases too.
-Eventually, the per-unit cost of production falls with the rise in the scale of production.

 2. International trade fosters cooperation among nations

-The countries involved in international trade co-operate with other countries for promoting their domestic economic prosperity.
+The countries involved in international trade cooperate with other countries for promoting their domestic economic prosperity.
 With this in mind, even when the conflict occurs, they seek cooperation and compromise, avoiding conflicts.
 Additionally, there is the International Monetary Fund (IMF), a financial institution that encourages international trade by fostering cooperative monetary policies among nations.
-Moreover, it is observed that partners in international trade are more likely to support each other in economic downturns or financial difficulties.
-This shows the cooperation between nations that international trade brings.

 3. It leads to technological progress

-We cannot thank technology enough for making our lives more convenient.
-Even international trade has a role to play in technological progress.
-Since many businesses can launch their products in the market, the competition has increased.
 To stay ahead in the market, businesses invent the best technologies to get a competitive edge.
 That way, the pool of Research and Development experiments increases, thereby making it easier to choose the best technology and drive technological progress quicker.

 4. International trade facilitates large-scale production

 The countries across the globe are endowed with different resources.
 This allows them to make the most out of them and specialize in distinct products.
-With specialization, countries produce those products on large scale, which are then exported to other countries around the world.
+With specialization, countries produce those products on a large scale, which are then exported to other countries around the world.
 The primary reason for them importing specialized products from others is that making those products is more expensive than importing them.

 5. It makes a variety of products available to consumers

 Most products available in the market are imported.
-Without imports, the options in products were limited.
-International trade not only increases the variety of products made available to the consumers but also offers them at cheaper rates.
+Without imports, the options for products were limited.
+International trade not only increases the variety of products made available to consumers but also offers them at cheaper rates.
 This further allows consumers to purchase more products without having to spend more.
 In other words, international trade stretches consumers’ purchasing power.

 Along with increasing the variety of available products, international trade increases productivity.
 This happens when domestic businesses are exposed to foreign firms in the market.
 While it expands the competition, it also gives domestic businesses access to the best resources to use as inputs.
 Furthermore, it allows them to learn from foreign producers, which further boosts their productivity.